jpodwys/cache-service-cache-module/README.md

 If you're using `cache-service-cache-module` with `cache-service`, the benefits are obvious.
 However, there are also a couple of reasons you might like it as a standalone in-memory cache module:

 * No external dependencies.
-* It features an excellent `.mset()` implementation which allow you to set expirations on a per key, per function call, and/or per `cache-service-cache-module` instance basis.
+* It features an excellent `.mset()` implementation which allows you to set expirations on a per key, per function call, and/or per `cache-service-cache-module` instance basis.
 * Built-in logging with a `verbose` flag.

 # Cache Module Configuration Options